kubewarden/rfc/rfc/0020-policy-group.md

 # Summary

-A "group policy" is a policy that is composed of other policies.
+A "policy group" is a policy that is composed of other policies.
 The policies that are part of a group are evaluated using a boolean expression.
-The group policy will not support mutations.
+The policy group will not support mutations.

 # Motivation